QED0711/multistate/README.md

     export const MyProvider = myState.createProvider()
 ```

-Notice that we are able to access the `this` keyword within our custom setters. `this` is bound to the value of our provider, so we are given access to the state itself through `this.state`.
+Notice that we are able to access the `this` keyword within our custom setters. `this` becomes bound to the value of our provider, so we are given access to the state itself through `this.state`.
 In fact, any value or method that we get when subscribing to the provider is also accessible via the `this` keyword within our custom setters.

 We'll now update our subscribing component to use our new custom setters.

 ```
-    // ExampleChildComponent,js
+    // ExampleChildComponent.js

     import React, { useContext } from 'react' import { MyContext } from './myState.js'